Supervised learning for robust quantum control in composite-pulse systems: Applications: Robust Quantum Control

 where $\phi$ and $\varphi$ can be arbitrary.
 After establishing the target state, we then employ Eq.~(\ref{state7}) to train the phase parameters to accomplish this goal.

-Figure \ref{bloch} shows the time-evolution trajectories of the system state by the learned phase parameters $\bm{\theta}$.
-We can see that when there is an pulse area error in this system, the trajectories (the dashed and dot-dashed curves) gradually deviate from the exact one (the solid curve) during the evolution process.
-Despite this, those three trajectories eventually come together later on.
+Videos~\ref{bloch} and \ref{bloch2} show the time-evolution trajectories for robust preparation of different superposition states through the learned phase parameters $\bm{\theta}$.
+We can see that, when the system exhibits pulse area error, the trajectories (the dashed and dash-dot curves) gradually deviate from the exact one (the solid curve) during the evolution process.
+Despite this, these three trajectories eventually come together.
 Therefore, the learned phase parameters $\bm{\theta}$ do ensure that the target state $|\psi_T\rangle$ is still obtained with an ultrahigh fidelity even in the presence of systematic errors.